Loading...

 About

-This module implements the PSA Cryptography API Version 1.1 as specified here.
+This module implements the PSA Cryptography API Version 1.1 as specified here and the PSA Status code API Version 1.0 as specified here.
 It provides an OS level access to cryptographic operations and supports software and hardware backends as well as the use of secure elements.
 The API automatically builds a hardware backend for an operation, if there's one available, otherwise it falls back to software.
 Specific backends can be configured, if needed.
 For configuration options see Configuration.

 PSA Crypto has an integrated key management module, which stores keys internally without exposing them to applications.
 To learn how to use keys with PSA, read Using Keys.